Zumh/rust2024Aalto/OwnershipAndBorrowing/Notes.md

   - When the owner goes out of scope, the value will be dropped.
 - Copying and clonging
   - cheap to copy like primitive scalar data type are copy (integers and others)
   - expensive one are moved  like String
+- What about functions?
+  -

 ## Borrowing and dereferencing